gareth-39/boutique-ado/README.md

 ![screenshot](/testing/testing/i%20am%20responsive.png)

-## Welcome to Retro Football Kits, Your Ultimate Destination for Authentic Replica Football Shirts!
+## Welcome to Retro Football Kits, Your Ultimate Destination for Authentic Replica Football Apparel!

 At Retro Football Kits, we bring the passion of the beautiful game to life through our extensive collection of top-quality replica football jerseys, jackets and boots.
 Whether you're a die-hard fan looking to proudly sport your team's colors or a collector seeking authentic replicas, we've got you covered.